 So, there you go, 102 questions.
 If you think of anything not covered here, please let us know in the comments.

-Of course, if you have any questions about any iD Tech program (iD Tech Camps, iD Tech Academies, or Alexa Café), our Camp Specialists would love to help you out and show you why we remain the #1 STEM summer camp on the planet.
+Of course, if you have any questions about any iD Tech offering (Weeklong programs at iD Tech Camps, 2-Week iD Tech Academies, or Alexa Café, our all-girls program), our Camp Specialists would love to help you out and show you why we remain the #1 STEM summer camp on the planet.
 Send us an email from the Help Center or chat with us during business hours if it's available.
 Otherwise, find the location that's nearest to you via our Location Finder tool.